lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

     example, after another exhibit with a given name).
 * Add a function to add animals in the middle of list (for example, after another animal with a given name).
+* Allow the user to create new zoo even when a zoo already exists.
+In this case, delete the old zoo before prompting for information about the new zoo.

 ## Sample output